AckerlyXu/heima/articles/hdinsight/hdinsight-analyze-flight-delay-data-linux.md

 ## Create a SQL Database

 If you already have a SQL Database, you must get the server name.
-You can find the server name in the [Azure portal preview](https://portal.azure.cn) by selecting **SQL Databases**, and then filtering on the name of the database you wish to use.
+You can find the server name in the [Azure Portal](https://portal.azure.cn) by selecting **SQL Databases**, and then filtering on the name of the database you wish to use.
 The server name is listed in the **SERVER** column.

 If you do not already have a SQL Database, use the information in [SQL Database tutorial: Create a SQL database in minutes](../sql-database/sql-database-get-started.md) to create one.
 Save the server name used for the database.